nguyenvukhang/kitty2/docs/kittens/choose-fonts.rst

 --------------------------------

-If you don't like the choose fonts kitten or simply want to understand and write font selection options into :file:`kitty.conf` yourself, read on.
+If you don't like the choose fonts kitten or simply want to understand and write font selection options into :file:`alatty.conf` yourself, read on.

 There are four font face selection keys: `font_family`, `bold_font`, `italic_font` and `bold_italic_font`.
 Each of these supports the syntax